gaycookie/Wallpaper-Roulette/README.md

 - `"questionableless"` - Safe & Questionable
 - `"questionableplus"` - Questionable & Explicit

-### keepOld
+### removeOld
-By default this script removed all the downloaded wallpapers when a new one is set.
+By default this script removes all the downloaded wallpapers when a new one is set.
-If you would like this script to preserve the downloads, set this to `true`.
+If you would like this script to preserve the downloads, set this to `false`.

 [Konachan]: https://konachan.net/
 [tags]: https://konachan.net/tag?name=&type=&order=count